Mr-P-D/Qualys---Report-Fetch-Via-API/README.md

-# Qualys-Report-Fetch-Via-API
+# Qualys Report Fetching Via TemplateID
-Simple Python Script To Download Vulnerability Scan Results Via QualysAPI With The Help Of TemplateID.
+<br> Simple Python Script To Download Vulnerability Scan Results Via QualysAPI With The Help Of TemplateID.
+<br> It is expected that you have already created a report template in Qualys Platform and know the TemplateID.

 # Usage
 python Qualys-Data-Fetch-Via-API-With-Template-ID.py